What to Do With a Toddler Who Wants to Be Held All the Time

 Most toddlers naturally want to be helpful and do things their favorite adults do.
 You can use this.
 Try to involve them in an activity or project where they can have fun without being packed around on your hip.

-4. Create an Environment for Closeness Without Carrying
+4. Create an Environment for Closeness with Your Toddler Without Carrying Them

 One of my toddler’s favorite times to demand to be picked up is when I’m cooking dinner.
 It’s the end of the day for all of us and everyone is tired and fed up.
 So I sometimes have to get creative.